What is artificial intelligence (AI) and where do we encounter it in everyday life?

 What is federated machine learning and how can it increase security and privacy?

 Former machine learning approaches required the availability of large datasets and analysis of these data sets on a central analysis server.
 These data sets were usually created by collecting huge amounts of data from users.
 Federated machine learning is a more flexible technique that allows training a model without directly seeing the data.
 This also means that the learning algorithm is applied in a distributed way, that there is no central point of attack for hackers, and that privacy-protected personal data is only stored locally, e.g. in case of FeatureCloud on the firewall-protected intranet of each hospital, and that such does not have to be transferred to any central analysis server.
-Thus, federated machine learning is very different compared to the way traditional machine learning takes place in centralized data centres.
+Thus, federated machine learning is very different compared to the way traditional machine learning takes place in centralized data centers.
 Since federated machine learning systems in general are quite flexible, they can be adapted to allow for locally personalized models.
-At the moment, the technology of federated machine learning is still quite new and not many uses of it were reported by the industry yet.
+At the moment, the technology of federated machine learning is still quite new, and not many uses of it were reported by the industry yet.

 In its practical application, federated machine learning is a collaborative form of machine learning where the training process is distributed among many users.
 A server has the role of coordinating everything but most of the work is not performed by a central entity anymore but by a federation of users, hence the name.
 Before the start of the actual training process, the server initializes the model.
 After the model is initialized, a certain number of users are randomly selected to improve the model.
 Each sampled user receives the current model from the server and uses their locally available data to compute a model update.
 All these updates of the initial model are sent back to the server where they are averaged, weighted by the number of training examples that the respective clients used.
 The server then applies this update to the model and so forth.

 Besides increased privacy and security, there are further advantages: The model can automatically update itself without having to store the input data permanently.
-This makes federated machine learning extremely powerful because models can be trained with a huge amount of data, without the need for this huge amount of data to be transferred and stored on a centralize server or cloud.
-We can thus make use of a lot of data, in the case of FeatureCloud for example of important scientific and biomedical results, that otherwise could not have been collected or analysed without violating a patient’s privacy.
+This makes federated machine learning extremely powerful because models can be trained with a huge amount of data, without the need for this huge amount of data to be transferred and stored on a centralized server or cloud.
+We can thus make use of a lot of data, in the case of FeatureCloud for example of important scientific and biomedical results, that otherwise could not have been collected or analyzed without violating a patient’s privacy.
 See illustration below.

 What is blockchain technology and how will this “cryptocurrency”- technology aid FeatureCloud?